Samitier/pixel-icon/README.md

 	width: 8,
 })
 ```
-Properties like `height`, `width` and `colors` will directly affect the size of the codified image, as
+The properties `height`, `width` and `colors` will directly affect the size of the codified image as
 it will need more characters to be rendered.